 Emails sent from ReformJudaism.org highlight new ideas for enriching your members’ Jewish lives – and they can be sent with your congregation’s logo for streamlined branding.
 When you sign up for co-branded emails, your members can receive ReformJudaism.org’s newsletters – including Ten Minutes of Torah, holiday guides, our weekly round-up email, and our monthly foodie newsletter – all co-branded with your synagogue's logo, links, and leadership information.

-Visit the Communications group in The Tent to download customizable flyers and bulletin-ready ads to promote congregational membership, upcoming holiday events, religious school dates, worship services, and more.
+Visit Reform Movement Marketplace to download customizable flyers and bulletin-ready ads to promote congregational membership, upcoming holiday events, religious school dates, worship services, and more.
 We also offer holiday-themed social media banners (some of which can be customized with your congregation’s logo), as well as static, print-ready newsletter banners and website ads.

-Did you know that your congregation’s information is listed in our Congregational Directory on ReformJudaism.org?
-With more than 3 million users visiting our website every year, it’s easier than ever for local seekers to find your congregation.
+Did you know that your congregation’s information is listed in our Congregational Directory on URJ.org, ReformJudaism.org, and RAC.org?
+With more than 10 million visits to our websites every year, it’s easier than ever for local seekers to find your congregation.

-Make sure your leadership information is up to date – or submit any necessary revisions through the URJ Congregations Portal – so those viewing your congregation’s listing can identify your current president, rabbi, and senior leaders.
-Additionally, any of your congregational events that are open to the public – think Purim carnivals, Tot Shabbat events, and High Holiday services – can be submitted for inclusion on ReformJudaism.org’s event calendar.
+Make sure your leadership information is up to date – or submit any necessary revisions through the Reform Movement Marketplace – so those viewing your congregation’s listing can identify your current president, rabbi, and senior leaders.
+Additionally, any of your congregational events that are open to the public (with the exception of services) – think Purim carnivals, Tot Shabbat events, and Passover community seders – can be submitted for inclusion on ReformJudaism.org’s event calendar.

 If you see the value of a congregational social media presence but aren’t sure where to start – or if you just want to take your social media engagement to the next level – check out our congregational social media guide, or watch the recordings of our social media 101 or social media 201 webinars.